grammyjs/website/site/docs/plugins/menu.md

 The solution, is to check if a menu is outdated _before_ performing any actions.
 This way, we will only update old menus if a user actually starts clicking the buttons on them.
-The menu plugin handles this automatically for you, so you don't need to worry about it.
+The menu plugin handles this automatically for you, so you don’t need to worry about it.

 You can configure exactly what happens when an outdated menu is detected.
 By default, the message “Menu was outdated, try again!” will be displayed to the user, and the menu will be updated.